The Kindle Conundrum: To buy or not to buy?

 Yeah, yeah I know what’s coming now.
 If you get this e-reader, you’ll miss the ‘smell of a new book’,right?
 See, I knew you were going to say that!
 Also, you’ll ‘miss turning pages’ and ‘the reassuring weight of a physical book in your hands’ Bingo, and bingo?Been there, said that, biting my own words now.
 Click To Tweet

-A happy Kindle-user from August 2012, this e-reader and I did take some time to befriend each other, as I saw it as a ‘betrayal’ using one over books.
+A happy Kindle-user from August 2012, this e-reader and I did take some time to befriend each other, as I saw it as a ‘betrayal’ to use it over books.
 I had the same misgivings I spoke about, that I would miss the feel/smell/weight of a physical book and so on and so forth.
 You know what, I didn’t, not one bit!

 Why?
 Because I never stopped buying books!

 Another misconception that I’d like to bust is that getting a Kindle spells an end to buying books.

-I have no idea how that thought comes to mind, until someone had a Kindle that had hands which sprung out and grabbed theirs each time they reached out for a book.
+I have no idea how that thought comes to mind, until someone had a Kindle which had hands which sprung out and grabbed theirs each time they reached out for a book.

 I have continued buying books in the 5 years I have owned this e-reader.
 In fact it helps me decide which book to buy.
 Let me explain, if I am unsure about a certain book, I first buy a Kindle version of it and read it, and if it passes with flying colors after it is read I get myself a hard copy.
 Chosen hardbacks of my favorite books now adorn my book case.